 As we slowly lifted the little wooden roof of their hive-home, the familiar buzz of the worker bee started sounding.
 On the rooftop of the print works, an old printing factory now turned entertainment-hub, a burly guy with a tender touch for the little-striped creatures was sharing his Manchester with us.
 I’d soon realise it wasn’t just our honey-making friends that were buzzing though; the whole city has an evolving electric vibe that’s spot on for a little mini-break.

-Often overshadowed as a weekend getaway by the likes of London, it’s actually an excellent alternative.
+Often overshadowed as a weekend getaway by the likes of London, it’s actually an excellent alternative, although it remains a relatively underrated city in Europe.
 You’ll never see all of London in a few days, but relatively compact Manchester, with its well-connected airport, trams and free city-centre buses is a viable standalone or gateway-getaway to England.

 An abundance of free museums, theatre options, capital-rivalling cafes, an ever-evolving art scene and music running through the city like the canals that serve it all add up to a criss-cross of culture, culinary quirks and northern hospitality.
 Booze, Football, Shopping, Oasis; these are the old words I would have used to describe Manchester, its safe to say that has changed after a weekend in this buzzing metropolis.